AccardoNull/Interactive-Algorithm-Visualizer-Platform/README.md

 ![screenshot2](ImageFolder/Screenshot2.jpg)
 ![screenshot3](ImageFolder/Screenshot3.jpg)

-### Image/File Search Framework
+### Image File Search Framework

-An interactive full-stack search application that enables users to locate images and files using keyword-based pattern matching across filenames, tags, and descriptive metadata.
+An interactive full-stack search application that enables users to locate images files using keyword-based pattern matching across filenames, tags, and descriptive metadata.
 The framework leverages the Knuth-Morris-Pratt (KMP) string matching algorithm to efficiently identify relevant records and return searchable results through a responsive graphical interface.

 Built with a React frontend and FastAPI backend, the application automatically indexes image assets, extracts searchable metadata from filenames, and generates a structured search database for efficient retrieval.
 User queries are processed through a custom search engine that performs pattern matching against indexed file records and displays matching images with associated metadata.
 The project aims to bridge algorithmic pattern matching with practical search engine functionality while providing a foundation for future enhancements such as local file indexing, metadata extraction, AI-generated image captions, and desktop search capabilities.

 #### Features

-- Keyword-based image and file search using the KMP string matching algorithm
+- Keyword-based image file search using the KMP string matching algorithm
 - Automated image indexing pipeline that scans directories and generates searchable metadata records
 - Search across filenames, tags, descriptions, and indexed file metadata
 - Interactive image gallery with real-time search results and metadata display